epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 things need to happen before everything is configured and ready to go.
 In particular, you will probably see a lot of `Connection refused` error messages.
-This happens because every node is trying to connect to its peer nodes, which will fail until all peer nodes are up and running.
+This happens because every node is trying to connect to its peer nodes, which will continue to fail until all peer nodes are up and running.
 Also, you may periodically see `missed heartbeats from client, timeout: 60s` error messages from the [RabbitMQ](https://www.rabbitmq.com/) server.
 This is perfectly normal.

 ## Testing everything together

-Before you begin experimenting with your local Swaptacular nodes, you need to add the line: `127.0.0.1 host.docker.internal` to the hosts file on your machine.
+Before you begin experimenting with your new setup, you need to add the line: `127.0.0.1 host.docker.internal` to the hosts file on your machine.
 On Linux, you can do this by executing the following command:

 {% highlight shell_session %}
 $ sudo sh -c 'echo "127.0.0.1 host.docker.internal" >> /etc/hosts'